-I have been informed of the conditions
+I have been informed of the conditions under

-er which I am being accepted be required: l for Topside training, in particular that I
+ch I am being accepted for aired: Topside training, in particular that I will be

-A. Basic Gang, providing that a vacancy a period of not less than 12 months eletion of my training.
+A. sic Gang, providing that a vacancy exists in of not less than 12 months following my training.

-В. Designated Gang for a p successful completion of exists in a Basic Gang, I successful remain in such cy exists, to join and remain in a period of four (4) months following my training.
-Then, once a vacancy will be required to apply for and if Basic Gang for the balance of the 12 A above (subject to being rotated out periods).
+B. Gang for a period of four (a of my training.
+Then, once required to apply for and it the balance of the 12 months. exists, to join and remain in a Designated (4) months following successful completion as a vacancy exists in a Basic Gang, I will be f successful remain in such Basic Gang for the period referred to in A above (subject to be normal rotation periods).

 All of which is agreed to:

-Sig ned -
+Sig ned

-Dat e -
+- Dat te

 The e foregoing is agreed to.

 BC MEA Representative ILWU Representative

-TRAINING DOCUMENT #004 I.L.W.U. - LOCAL 500 BRITISH COLUMBIA MARITIME EMPLOYERS ASSOCIATION TRAINING COMMITTEE have been informed of the
+TRAINING DOCUMENT #004 I.L.W.U. - LOCAL 500 BRITISH COLUMBIA MARITIME EMPLOYERS ASSOCIATION TRAINING COMMITTEE Re: TOPSIDE/WHEAT SPECIALTY TRAINING have been informed of the conditions under which I am being accepted for Topside and Wheat Specialty training, in particular that I will be required; To service my ratings, as and when required, as per Despatch Rules and Regulations. and To service all wheat vessels, as and when required, and in particular while employed as a Casual to service those vessels involving chemically sprayed cargo.
+All of which is agreed to: Signed Date The foregoing is agreed to.
+ILWU Representative BCMEA Representative

-Re: TOPSIDE/WHEAT SPECIALTY TRAINING PROGRAM

-conditions under which I am b Specialty training, in particular t eing accepted for Topside and Wheathat I will be required;

-To service my ratings, as Rules and Regulations, and when required, as per Despatch

-and

-sels, as and when required, and in as a Casual to service those vessels yed cargo.

-All of which is agreed to:

-Signed -

-Date -

-The foregoing is agreed to.

-BCMEA Representative ILWU Representative

-January 12, 1996